jroussin007/hrpg-rtm-sync/README.md

 **Build:**

-In order to build Hrpg-Rtm Sync from the source files, complete the following steps:

-1. Download and compile with C#.
-Hrpg-Rtm Sync was written using the VS2013 Pro IDE.
-	* Be sure to add a project reference to Json.Net.
+If you want to build from the source files, be sure to add a reference to Newtonsoft's Json.Net.

-		* To add a reference in VS2013:
+This can be done in VS2013 Pro as follows:
-			* Install NewtonSoft Json.Net through NuGet.
+	* Install Newtonsoft Json.Net through NuGet.
 	* In VS Solution Explorer, right click "References."
 	* Select the "Extensions" tab.
 	* Select Json.Net

-2. Run the program.
-Click "yes" when prompted to create a config file.

-3. Edit hrpg-rtm-sync.cfg
-	* Add your HRPG "User ID" and "API Token."
-		* These values are available through the options menu at HabitRPG.

-4. Run the program and click "Sync."

 **Privacy Info:**

 Hrpg-Rtm Sync does not store or communicate any information about your RTM tasks or HRPG habits with anyone other than RTM and HRPG.
 It gets a list of your completed RTM tasks from the RTM API and looks for a "#d1" "#d2" or "#d3" tag in each, ignoring everything else, and increments the corresponding HRPG habits.
 That's it.